Dragon's Claws: Publication history

 Shortly before publication, the name of the title had to be changed when it was found a small press comic company called Dragon's Teeth existed; instead, the Marvel UK title was renamed Dragon's Claws, though the planned name had already featured in some publicity for the book.
 The regular series began in June 1988, and ran for ten issues before being cancelled due to low sales, due partly to the British market being unable to support the title.
 Each issue also included a fact file on a character from the series, called the "N.U.R.S.E.
 Reloc File".

-Furman has claimed the book's format contributed to the poor sales of Dragon's Claws and fellow titles Death's Head; at the time British specialty comic stores were rare and most sales were through newsagents' children's sections.
+Furman has claimed the book's format contributed to the poor sales of Dragon's Claws and fellow titles Death's Head; at the time British speciality comic stores were rare and most sales were through newsagents' children's sections.
 These were generally filled with larger magazine-format publications, and Furman felt stores didn't know how to physically stock the title.
 The characters also appeared in the fifth issue of Death's Head's title, published in the same month as Dragon's Claws #7; this appearance was drawn by Bryan Hitch rather than Senior.